 The Seven Habits of Highly Effective People

-- The principles may be used for life in general - they are not limited to workplaces, management, leadership, etc. Covey's concepts actually can help people to grow, change, and become more effective in really any other aspect of human responsibility that you might imagine.
+- The principles may be used for life in general - they are not limited to workplaces, management, leadership, etc. Covey's concepts can actually help people to grow, change and become more effective in really any other aspect of human responsibility that you might imagine.

 Covey's Seven Habits are easy to understand, but like all the best and simplest models, can be a little more difficult to apply in practice.

-The 'Seven Habits' are a remarkable set of inspirational and aspirational standards for anyone who seeks to live a full, purposeful and good life, and are applicable today more than ever, as the business world - and life beyond business and work - become more attuned to humanist concepts.
+- Nevertheless, the 'Seven Habits' are a remarkable set of inspirational and aspirational standards for anyone who seeks to live a full, purposeful and good life, and are applicable today more than ever, as the business world - and life beyond business and work - become more attuned to humanist concepts.

-Stephen Covey, as well as being a renowned writer, speaker, academic and humanist, also built a huge training and consultancy products and services business - Franklin Covey which has a global reach.
+- Stephen Covey, as well as being a renowned writer, speaker, academic and humanist, also built a huge training and consultancy products and services business - Franklin Covey which has a global reach.
 Stephen Covey at one time or other also consulted with and provided training services to most of the world's leading corporations.

 Habit 1: Be Proactive®

 This is the ability to control one's environment, rather than have it control you, as is so often the case.

 Habit 2: Begin With The End In Mind®

 - By developing the habit of concentrating on relevant activities you will build a platform to avoid distractions and become more productive and successful.

 Habit 3: Put First Things First®

-- Covey says that habit 2 is the first, or mental creation; habit 3 is the second, or physical creation.
-(See the section on time management .)
+- Covey says that habit 2 is the first or mental creation; habit 3 is the second or physical creation (see the section on time management).

 Habit 4: Think Win-Win®

-- He says that win-win is based on the assumption that there is plenty for everyone, and that success follows a co-operative approach more naturally than the confrontation of win-or-lose.
+- He says that win-win is based on the assumption that there is plenty for everyone, and that success follows a cooperative approach more naturally than the confrontation of win-or-lose.